MalikJohnson/MalikJohnson/README.md

 - 👋 Hi, I’m @MalikJohnson
-- 👀 I’m interested in Java, C#, SQL, HTML, CSS, JavaScript, Spring Boot, React
+- 👀 I’m interested in Java, Spring Boot, Angular, C#, SQL, JavaScript, HTML, CSS,
-- 🌱 I’m currently learning Node.Js, Angular, and .Net
+- 🌱 I’m currently learning Node.Js, and .Net
 - 💞️ I’m looking to collaborate on interesting projects
-- 📫 How to reach me malikjohnson159@yahoo.com
+- 📫 How to reach me MalikJohnsonDev@gmail.com

 <!---
 MalikJohnson/MalikJohnson is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.